Undecimus Stratton

 Undecimus Stratton (1868 – 12 July 1929) was the manager of Daimler's London depot and supplier of automobiles to British, Spanish and German royalty.
-Along with Ernest Instone, he took over the management of the depot under the name Stratton-Instone, which later became the automobile dealership Stratstone (now part of Pendragon PLC).
+Along with Ernest Instone, he took over the management of the depot under the name Stratton-Instone, which later became the automobile dealership Stratstone (now part of Lithia Motors).

 Early life

 Stratton was born in 1868 to Undecimus and Margaret Stratton, of Compton Grange, near Wolverhampton.
 His father, a solicitor, was named "Undecimus" after his own father, neither of whom was an eleventh child; the name had been used by the Stratton family for generations and it was bestowed in light of this usage.
 The Strattons were originally of – and took their name from – Stratton, Cornwall, settling at Brinkworth, Wiltshire in the 1600s.

 Stratton's close friends would call him Eugene, or "Gene" for short.
 A notable runner and rugby player, Stratton read for a law degree but did not continue into the profession.
 Instead, he bought land with money he had saved and built a brewery on the property.
 He married Lily O'Hara Thompson, a society beauty, in February 1898 and, in his early thirties, retired to an estate to train his racehorses and trotting horses.

 Stratton was a pioneer motorist who bought his first car, a Daimler, in 1898.
 Fellow motorist and balloon enthusiast, The Honourable Sir Charles Rolls, was a close friend of Stratton's and offered him a partnership in a new motor sales venture.
 Stratton declined, and Rolls started C. S. Rolls & Co. with Claude Johnson.
 In 1905, Stratton, Rolls and Frank Hedges Butler set a balloon altitude record of 7000 ft.